 The only method of payment at the service desk at the moment is by debit/credit card.
 Registration staff will be unable to accept cash payments.

 You should aim to arrive in time for your appointment (no earlier than 5 minutes beforehand).
 Due to physical distancing measures and to keep everyone safe, we will not be able to accommodate your appointment if you are late and you will need to reschedule.
-There can be no exceptions to this as we dealing with a very high number of registrations.
+There can be no exceptions to this as we are dealing with a very high number of registrations.

 When you schedule an appointment, you will receive a confirmation email.
 This email also includes instructions where to go on the day and how to cancel or reschedule your appointment.
 The email also contains additional information on what to expect on the day and the measures we have in place to keep everyone safe.

 To deal with the backlog of registrations we will have a number of appointments available over the next few months to ensure that we deal with the high numbers as quickly as possible.
-If you arrange an appointment and are unable to attend, please ensure that you cancel or reschedule your appointment as this will release for someone else to use.
+If you arrange an appointment and are unable to attend, please ensure that you cancel or reschedule your appointment as this will release it for someone else to use.
 Thank you in advance for your assistance with this.

 Birth registrations can be registered at any registration office in Scotland - if your home address is outwith Glasgow or you live nearer another office then you can arrange to register your child there.